tspvvd/subnet-docs/README.md

 - We will host your subnet logo at a stable URL (referenced in the `image_url` field), therefore please provide a downloable link for the image in the PR and we will host it for you.
 The image should have a minimum resolution of 128x128.
 The following formats are supported: SVG, PNG, JPG, WEBP.
 - description.html is optional.
 You may provide a more detailed description with HTML formatting in a `description.html` file.
 If not provided, please leave this field empty.
 - To add a new category that is not already defined in `categories.json`, please include justification in the PR.
+- The label `tplx_publication_link` is reserved for Tensorplex Labs publications, which will be managed by the team instead.

 ## Contribution Process